The Bankrate promise

 If you run into problems and feel like you might struggle to make loan payments, it’s better to reach out to your lender sooner rather than later.
 Many lenders are happy to work with you to help you manage your debt and would prefer that to you suddenly missing payments and going into default.

-Business loans are an important tool for companies that need extra cash to cover their expenses or grow their business, but they’re a tool that comes with some risk.
-Use these principles to make sure you manage your loan properly and you’ll avoid unnecessary fees and interest charges.
+Unsecured business loans are an important tool for companies that need extra cash to cover their expenses or grow their business, but they’re a tool that comes with some risk.
+After you find the best unsecured business loan, use these principles to manage your loan properly and avoid unnecessary fees and interest charges.

 Frequently asked questions

 Sticking to a budget and making on-time payments are the best ways to pay off your business loan.
 If you follow the minimum payment schedule, you’ll pay the loan off at the end of its term.
-If you make larger payments than the minimum, you’ll pay it off early.
+If you make larger payments than the minimum, you’ll pay it off early — as long as there aren’t any prepayment penalties or fees.

 Yes, SBA loans have prepayment penalties that only apply to loans with terms of 15 years or longer.
 The fee is: